adfink/react_practice4/README.txt

-a movie search app using OMDb api
+a movie search app using react and flux and the OMDb api